What is a conversion rate?

 A poor conversion rate might indicate one of the following issues:

-● The design of your website and landing pages makes it difficult or inefficient to execute activities.
+● The design concept of your website and landing pages makes it difficult or inefficient to execute activities.

 ● Your offer is off-base (too expensive or not valuable enough to your audience)